-In the 46 years since the U.S. Supreme Court legalized abortion (for the most part), the issue has run hot and cold in the political realm.
-At present it’s red-hot, thanks to (a) a five-justice conservative majority on the Supreme Court that is likely prepared to begin paring back the reproductive rights the Court acknowledged in 1973; and (b) a new tide of abortion restrictions being enacted by Republican-controlled states in anticipation of, and in some cases in order to speed along, a retrograde trend in the Court.
-It looks like abortion, perhaps for the first time ever, is going to be a front-burner issue in the upcoming presidential contest.
+In the 48 years since the U.S. Supreme Court legalized abortion (for the most part), the issue has run hot and cold in the political realm.
+At present it’s red-hot, thanks to a conservative majority on the Supreme Court that has positioned itself to partially or completely abandon reproductive rights, and a new tide of abortion restrictions being enacted by Republican-controlled states in anticipation of, and in some cases in order to speed along, the retrograde trend in the Court.
+These two trends recently converged in an order by five of the six conservative justices rejecting on questionable procedural grounds an emergency petition to halt implementation of a blatantly unconstitutional Texas ban on abortions after six weeks of pregnancy.
+With a more direct and definitive challenge to abortion rights on tap for the Supreme Court session beginning next month, it looks like abortion will probably be a front-burner issue for voters on both sides of the subject in the upcoming 2022 midterm elections and then the 2024 presidential contest.

 If you haven’t been paying much attention to abortion policy, now would be a good time to tune in.
 Here are the key terms and fault lines you’ll need to know to follow the debate.